Ecoshrooms

 Final Concept Selection

-The Sustainable Mushroom Bin came out on top — playful, functional, and designed to spark interaction without sacrificing feasibility.
+The Sustainable Mushroom Bin came out on top.
+It was playful, functional, and designed to spark interaction without sacrificing feasibility.

 Why Mushrooms?